How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Google autofill for new blog topic research

-I personally use Keyword researcher pro as this reduces my research time and gives me the results that I want.
-But this is a paid software, and my company pays for it 😊.
+I personally use Keyword Research Pro, which reduces my research time and gives me the results that I want.
+However, this is paid software, and my company pays for it 😊.

-If you do not have access to it, you can do the steps manually.
-The only benefit this software has been that it gets harvest the keyword from autocomplete quickly.
+If you cannot access it, you can do the steps manually.
+This software’s only benefit has been that it quickly harvests the keyword from autocomplete.
 Other features of this tool have not been much help to me (there are better tools for these purposes).

 How to Find Long Tail Keywords in Bulk for Content Topics